mikahas/moist-plants/README.md

 ### Components

-- Moisture sensor, mine has "Moisture Sensor Meroduino" printed on it
+- Moisture sensor (resistive type), mine has "Moisture Sensor Meroduino" printed on it
 - 5 LEDs, I chose blue, green and red
 - 5 resistors (e.g. 220 ohm) for the LEDs
 - Wires and a breadboard

+## Pros & cons

++ Simple to make
++ Affordable: Arduino, sensor & LEDs cost less than 20 €
++ Beginner project
+- continuous DC voltage damages the sensor
+- not a long term solution due to sensor damage